 FAQ

-Q: Why do I receive the Cannot use KILL to kill your own process. error after I run the EXEC sp_rds_drop_database 'dbtest'; command using an account with standard permissions?
+Why do I get `Cannot use KILL to kill your own process` when I run `EXEC sp_rds_drop_database 'dbtest'` with a standard account?

-A: You can run this command using a privileged account in a command window that is not connected to the destination database.
-Make sure that the account has the required permissions on the destination database.
-For more information, see Modify the permissions of an account.
+Run this command with a privileged account in a command window that is not connected to the target database.
+Make sure the account has the required permissions.
+See Modify the permissions of an account for details.